Tony Bennett: Discography

-Bennett has released over 70 albums during his career, almost all for Columbia Records.
-The biggest selling of these in the U.S. have been I Left My Heart in San Francisco, MTV Unplugged: Tony Bennett, and Duets: An American Classic, all of which went platinum for shipping one million copies.
-Eight other albums of his have gone gold in the U.S., including several compilations.
-Bennett has also charted over 30 singles during his career, with his biggest hits all occurring during the early 1950s and none charting between 1968 and 2010.
+Bennett released over 70 albums during his career, almost all for Columbia Records.
+The biggest selling of these in the U.S. were I Left My Heart in San Francisco, MTV Unplugged: Tony Bennett, and Duets: An American Classic, all of which went platinum for shipping one million copies.
+Eight other albums of his went gold in the U.S., including several compilations.
+Bennett also charted over 30 singles during his career, with his biggest hits all occurring during the early 1950s, and none charting between 1968 and 2010.

 Books

 Personal life

 On February 12, 1952, Bennett married Ohio art student and jazz fan Patricia Beech, whom he had met the previous year after a nightclub performance in Cleveland.
 Two thousand female fans dressed in black gathered outside the ceremony at St. Patrick's Cathedral in Manhattan, New York, in mock mourning.
-The couple had two sons, D'Andrea (Danny, born 1954) and Daegal (Dae, born 1955).
+The couple had two sons, D'Andrea (Danny, b.
+1954) and Daegal (Dae, b.
+1955).
 Bennett and his wife Patricia separated in 1965, their marriage a victim of Bennett's spending too much time on the road, among other factors.
 In 1969, Patricia sued him for divorce on grounds of adultery.
 In 1971, their divorce became official.

 Bennett had become involved with aspiring actress Sandra Grant while filming The Oscar in 1965.
 The couple lived together for several years and on December 29, 1971, they quietly married in New York.
-They had two daughters, Joanna (born 1970) and Antonia (born 1974), and moved to Los Angeles.
+They had two daughters, Joanna (b.
+1970) whom he named after the 1964 song "When Joanna Loved Me" and Antonia (b.
+1974), and moved to Los Angeles.
 The two were married until 1983.

 In the late 1980s, Bennett entered into a long-term romantic relationship with Susan Crow, a former New York City schoolteacher.
-Susan Marion Crow, born September 9, 1966, is 40 years junior to Tony and had grown up in a family of Bennett fans, and as it happened the singer had once posed with Crow's mother, Marion, while she was pregnant with her.
-As a teenager, Crow had been the head of the Bay Area fan club for Bennett.

 Bennett and Crow founded Exploring the Arts, a charitable organization dedicated to creating, promoting, and supporting arts education.
-At the same time they founded (and named after Bennett's friend) the Frank Sinatra School of the Arts in Queens, a public high school dedicated to teaching the performing arts, which opened in 2001 and would have a very high graduation rate.
-On June 21, 2007, Bennett married Crow in a private civil ceremony in New York that was witnessed by former Governor Mario Cuomo.
+At the same time, they founded (and named after Bennett's friend) the Frank Sinatra School of the Arts in Queens, a public high school dedicated to teaching the performing arts.
+The school opened in 2001 and has a very high graduation rate.
+On June 21, 2007, Bennett married Crow in a private civil ceremony in New York that was witnessed by Mario Cuomo, the former governor of New York.

+Politics

+The experience of growing up in the Great Depression and a distaste for the effects of the presidency of Herbert Hoover would make Bennett a lifelong Democrat.